 Bart’s condition was the worst of them all.
 Estimated to be in his 30s, he was frail and near death when the team first saw him.
 They initially thought he would have to be put down.
 However, their determination and positive outlook drove them to give Bart one last chance—and against all odds, he began to recover.

 Bart’s road to health was long and arduous, but he made incredible progress.
-When he finally gained enough weight to consider riding him, the team was thrilled to discover that he was calm, confident, and enjoyed walking out on trails.
+When he finally gained enough weight, and strength, to consider riding him, the team was thrilled to discover that he was calm, confident, and enjoyed walking out on trails.

 That’s when Gayle, who had been searching for a steady, safe trail horse, heard about him through her farrier.
 Bart came to her place on a trial basis—and it was a mutually happy match!
 Bart immediately thrived in his new home.
 He relished the privacy of his own stall and pasture, with a friendly horse companion over the fence.
 He especially enjoyed lingering over his mash and basking in the attention he received—belly scratches being a particular favorite.